Showing all 9 results

 Seth has been with AgriVision since August of 2012.
 While here he has completed Ag Leader training in GPS & Steering, SeedCommand, and DirectCommand.
-He is responsible for Ag Leader Equipment Sales and service.
-He helps with installation and troubleshooting of both Ag Leader and Precision Planting equipment.
+He is responsible for Ag Leader and Precision Planting sales and service, which includes installations and troubleshooting.

 In his free time he enjoys breaking/riding horses, duck hunting and helping out on the family farm.

 Tia was raised on a small family farm in Kaseyville, Missouri.
 She graduated from Salisbury High School in 1991.
 She then went on to continue her education at Central Missouri State University (now known as University of Central Missouri) in Warrensburg, graduating in 1995 with a Bachelor of Science in Public Relations and minor in Speech Communication.
 After many years out in the job force, she made the move in 2011 to begin working at AgriVision with her husband, Jason.

 Tia is the Office Manager at AgriVision Solutions.